-- 3.1 After taking advice from the Local Authority Prevent Officer, we assess the local risk of radicalisation for the pupils in this school to be the same as the National level which is Substantial - 3.2 We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
+3.1 After taking advice from the Local Authority Prevent Officer, we assess the local risk of radicalisation for the pupils in this school to be Substantial.

+3.2 We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
 This risk assessment will look at the general risks (including online) affecting children and young people in the local area and the specific risks which may affect groups or individuals within the school, and it will propose measures to mitigate and manage these risks.
-It will also consider the filtering and monitoring systems and processes that are in place to keep children safe online at school, and how any concerns arising from search activity are acted upon. - 3.3 For an act of terrorism affecting the school The national threat level is currently substantial (January 2026)
+It will also consider the filtering and monitoring systems and processes that are in place to keep children safe online at school, and how any concerns arising from search activity are acted upon.

+3.3 For an act of terrorism affecting the school The national threat level is currently substantial (June 25)